hellomrsun/ZerocIceDemo/README.md

 #### 6. Generate Java classes based on .ice file

 If you have added a ".ice" file, and want to generate Java classes, you just need to right-click the project and select "Ice Builder", and then click "Compile", then your Java classes will be generated.

+Note: When you generate Java classes, you have the choice of Java mapping or Java compact mapping.
+Java compact mapping will be deprecated soon, so it's better to use Java mapping.
+Java mapping is also the default option.